top of page

 It can refer to a sudden, unexpected event or action that causes astonishment or to an incredible display of skill or talent that leaves observers amazed.
 For example, a magician might astonish the audience with a stunning trick, or a news report might astonish viewers with unexpected information or a shocking revelation.
 The word 'astonish' carries a sense of wonder and disbelief and is often used to describe experiences that are unforgettable or extraordinary.

-Example sentences of astonish
+Example sentences containing astonish

 1. The magician's tricks never fail to astonish the audience.